 Growing under greenhouse conditions, instead of an open field, can enhance quality, quadruple production and enable growers cultivate their crop over a longer window of time.

 When carried out correctly, it can significantly increase yields over what is possible under open field production.
-For example, greenhouse tomato yields four to five times more than openfield.
+For example, greenhouse tomato yields four to five times more than open-field.

-Greenhouse extends your growing season as harvests can last up to eight months compared to one month in the open fields.
 Any gardener or farmer knows planting crops outside depends wholly on weather patterns and conditions that must be suitable for seeds to take root and thrive.

-With a greenhouse, many different techniques can be used to keep temperatures stable, causing less stress to the plants and promoting strong growth much earlier in the year.
 Some popular techniques involve creating thermal solar mass by using natural materials that readily absorb, store and release thermal heat, and using man-made heaters and heating fans.
 Expand the variety among your produce by using greenhouse.

-As vegetables come in and out of season, prices fluctuate accordingly based on availability, demand, and production methods among many others.
-Investing in a greenhouse gives your operation the opportunity to provide a variety of different produce on the “off season” creating greater availability for your customers in times of low supply and having the ability to grow new produce or flowers that do not typically thrive in your climate.
+Investing in greenhouse farming in Kenya gives your operation the opportunity to provide a variety of different produce on the “off season” creating greater availability for your customers in times of low supply and having the ability to grow new produce or flowers that do not typically thrive in your climate.

 Crops from green houses are protected from pests, diseases and other hazards in the open field.
 The closed nature of the greenhouses reduces the risks of soil borne tomato diseases.
-For instance, diseases spread when wet soil is splashed onto tomato leaves while it rains (or when using overhead irrigation systems).

-By use of drip irrigation, the amount of moisture on the tomato leaves, further reducing the risk of fungal tomato diseases that thrive on wet foliage.
 Pest control is also easier in a greenhouse than with outdoors tomato farming.
 Birds are a huge nuisance for outdoor tomato farmers this can be minimised through adoption greenhouse.

 Weed management